Hoh Rainforest

 IMG_39562.jpg

-Both the South Fork Hoh campground and trailhead are approached at the end of a series of logging roads where the transitions between private land and protected land remind travelers of the acute need to protect these forests.
+Both the South Fork Hoh campground and trailhead are reached at the end of a series of logging roads, where the transitions between private and protected lands remind travelers of the acute need to protect these forests.
 The trail begins by dropping down into newer forest before penetrating the Olympic National Park boundary.
 Here the environment takes on a more primitive and dense feel, with ancient-looking Bigleaf Maple trees adorned by moss sprinkled throughout.
-The path is also punctuated by grove after grove of gigantic Sitka Spruces, often clustered in bunches.
-The whole trail feels wild and even the campsites along the path (Big Flat and Stick-in-Eye) are primitive and overgrown.
+The path is also punctuated by grove after grove of gigantic Sitka spruces, often clustered in bunches.
+The whole trail feels wild, and even the campsites along the path (Big Flat and Stick-in-Eye) are primitive and overgrown.
 As primitive rest stops, these camps reinforce the experience of hiking deep into the South Fork Hoh wilderness.

 IMG_65812.jpg